Strongly divisible lattices and crystalline cohomology in the imperfect residue field case: Introduction

-\begin{thm}[Theorem \ref{thm:equiv-category-strly-div-latt-cryst-reps}] The functor $T_{\mathrm{cris}}(\cdot)$ gives an anti-equivalence from the category of strongly divisible lattices of weight $r$ to the category of lattices of crystalline $G_L$-representations with Hodge-Tate weights in $[0, r]$. \end{thm}
+\begin{thm}[Theorem \ref{thm:equiv-category-strly-div-latt-semist-reps}] The functor $T_{\mathrm{cris}}(\cdot)$ gives an anti-equivalence from the category of strongly divisible lattices of weight $r$ to the category of lattices of semistable $G_L$-representations with Hodge-Tate weights in $[0, r]$. \end{thm}

 We follow a similar strategy as in \cite{liu-semistable-lattice-breuil} to prove above theorem.
-The main new ingredient is the study of an integrable connection $\nabla\colon \mathscr{M} \rightarrow \mathscr{M}\otimes_{\mathcal{O}_{L_0}} \widehat{\Omega}_{\mathcal{O}_{L_0} / W(k)}$, which is crucial in understanding crystalline representations of $G_L$.
+The main new ingredient is the study of an integrable connection $\nabla\colon \mathscr{M} \rightarrow \mathscr{M}\otimes_{\mathcal{O}_{L_0}} \widehat{\Omega}_{\mathcal{O}_{L_0} / W(k)}$, which is crucial in understanding semistable representations of $G_L$.
 Such a connection is trivial in the case of perfect residue field.
 We adapt the idea in \cite{faltings} to study how this connection is precisely related to the Galois action.
-We also expect that a similar argument will show the analogous statement for semi-stable representations of $G_L$, but we only consider crystalline representations in this paper.